Skip to main content

 • Infringe or use any of our brands, logos trademarks or other proprietary marks in any business name, email, URL or other context, unless expressly approved by Doximity in writing.

-• Introduce into the Service any viruses, Trojan horses, worms, logic bombs, or other material that is malicious or technologically harmful.
+• Introduce into the Services any viruses, Trojan horses, worms, logic bombs, or other material that is malicious or technologically harmful.

-• Otherwise attempt to interfere with the proper working of the Service, or any portion thereof.
+• Otherwise attempt to interfere with the proper working of the Services, or any component thereof.

 B. User Content Standards